-- Experience art, history and culture during a week-long class trip to Chicago.
+- Experience and explore U.S. History during a week-long class trip to Washington, D.C.

-- Pursue enhanced learning opportunities in visual arts, technology, music, library and media, service learning, physical education and swim.
+- Pursue enhanced learning opportunities in Spanish, Latin, visual arts, technology, music, library and media, service learning, physical education and swim.

 - Collaborate in edible education cooking lessons to develop kitchen skills while applying science concepts and learning about Spanish and Roman cultures.

 Students gain confidence as communicators.
 They continue to expand their vocabulary with new words that help them relate to characters, assess qualities and clearly express ideas and beliefs.
 Students complete a poetry anthology, reflect on their choices, and learn to thoughtfully evaluate the work of their peers.
 With class reading assignments, students explore many topics, from heroes and heroines to human nature and society.
 Students explore classical tragedy with the works of Shakespeare.
 They also read a variety of short stories including mystery, horror, adventure and fantasy.
 Students then complete and present projects that deepen their understanding of these diverse topics.
 Students continue perfecting their writing, speaking and listening skills and gain the ability to meaningfully discuss and evaluate characters and themes.

 Latin students engage in a more rigorous study of Latin through acquiring more academic language, while continuing to engage in conversations and readings that are student driven.
 Some cultural topics covered in the 8th grade year include the ancient Roman military and warfare, literature, religious practices, and important events of the Republic and the Empire.
 Students also continue their grammatical studies in the 8th grade year.
 The year is culminated in two projects: the writing of a Latin children’s book and a research project on a topic of the student’s choice.